ocular-d/api-demo-docs/docs/spectral.md

       - operation
 ```

-This rule is inspection summaries.
+This rule is inspecting summaries.

 Summaries should start with upper case and should have always a dot (`.`) at the end.